To visit the REST program.org website, click here now.

-ABOUT THE REST TRAIN-THE-TRAINER AND REST COMPANION™ COURSES
+ABOUT THE REST TRAIN-THE-TRAINER AND REST COMPANION COURSES

-The REST courses will prepare individuals to become REST Trainers and REST Companions who support caregivers in their communities.
+REST (Respite Education and Support Tools) are originally written, evidence-based training courses, that will prepare individuals to become REST Trainers and REST Companions who support caregivers in their communities.

 Today, more than 90 million individuals in the U.S. provide care for an elderly parent, a spouse with healthcare issues, or child with disabilities, sometimes without support, according to Caregiving Action Network.
 To ensure that caregivers feel confident stepping away, the REST program uses a standardized curriculum that is aligned with the National Respite Guidelines, developed by the ARCH (Access to Respite Care and Help) National Resource Center.